oconnorian3/recipesforu/README.md

 ![](static/images/database_models.png)

 The Post & Content models are based on the Django tutorial walkthrough project by Code Institute.
 The project required one custom model (the contact model) .
 This model was desinged for the contact form.

+## CRUD ##

+The project's design process was centered around the CRUD principle, which stands for Create, Read, Update, and Delete.

+ * Create: An authenticated user can create and save a haiku entry.
+ * Read: A user can browse and read their own and other users' haiku entries.
+ * Update: An authenticated user can edit and update their own saved entries.
+ * Delete: An authenticated user can delete their own saved entries.

+## Technologies Used ##

+**Main Languages Used**

+ * HTML5
+ * CSS3

+**Hosting and Work**

+ * Lucid (Wireframe and DB model Diagrams)
+ * GitHub (Version Control)
+ * GitPod (IDE)
+ * Heroku (Hosting site)
+ * Cloudinary (Some static Files)

+**Python Libraries**

+ * PyJWT (Python library that provides a way to encode and decode JSON Web Tokens (JWTs).
+JWT is a compact, URL-safe means of representing claims to be transferred between two parties.
+It can be used for authentication and authorization purposes in web applications )
+ * Gunicorn (Python HTTP server for WSGI applications)
+ * pyscopg2 (PostgreSQL Database adapter)

+ **Django Libraries**

+ * django-allauth (User authentication)
+ * django-crispy-forms (Control rendering behaviour of Django forms)
+ * Summernote (Summernote is a free and open-source WYSIWYG (What You See Is What You Get) text editor for web pages.
+It provides an easy-to-use interface for editing and formatting text, allowing users to create and publish rich content without having to write HTML code manually)
+ * django-bootstrap4 (A third-party package for Django web framework that provides integration with the popular front-end framework Bootstrap 4.
+It allows developers to easily use Bootstrap's styling and components in their Django templates, without having to write the HTML and CSS code manually)

+**Databaase**

+ * ElephantSQL (PostgreSQL database hosting)

+ ## Testing ##

+ **Add content later**